 A native of Dallas, Texas, Laura Claycomb began her career as an Adler Fellow at San Francisco Opera.
-She first captured international attention when, on short notice, she assumed the role of Giulietta in Bellini's I Capuleti e i Montecchi at Geneva Opera.
-Ms. Claycomb has performed more than seventy-five roles in works by composers from Monteverdi to Messiaen.
+She first captured international attention when, on short notice, she assumed the role of Giulietta in Bellini's I Capuleti e i Montecchi at the Grand Théâtre de Genève.
+Since that time she has performed more than seventy-five roles in works by composers from Monteverdi to Messiaen.

 Highlights for Ms. Claycomb this season includes the roles of Ophelia in Thomas’s Hamlet with the Moscow Philharmonic Orchestra, Tytania in Britten’s A Midsummer Night’s Dream with Bergen National Opera, and the Contessa in Salieri’s La scuola de’gelosi with the Orchestra l’Arte del Mondo.
 The 2014-15 season saw her bow as Amina in La Sonnambula at the Bolshoi Theater, the title role of Lucia di Lammermoor with New Orleans Opera, and Cunegonde in Candide with the Maggio Musicale in Florence.
 She also appeared in concert with the Oregon Symphony for Carmina burana, Mercury Baroque in a performance with David Daniels, and L’Orchestra Regionale Toscana for Pergolesi’s Stabat Mater.